 Sometimes the urge to acquire new gadgets can leave old ones sitting and gathering dust, but the creators of an app called Manything – a portmanteau of 'monitor' and 'anything' – have come up with a creative solution for any such abandoned phones or tablets.

 Manything claims to turn older devices into home security cameras to give you peace of mind while out and about.
 By installing the app and setting up the device, you can use it to keep an eye on your pets, or watch over your place of business, or anything else you can think of.
+That could save you having to buy your own indoor security camera (opens in new tab).

 The company behind the app has recently updated it with a few new features, chief among which is 720p recording straight to the cloud.
 There’s also pinch-and-zoom functionality for zooming into live and recorded video to get a closer look at what’s going on, and a Date Picker feature that lets you zoom straight to your footage from a particular date in history.